dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 Users are the ones that pay for agents to do things for them - employ agents to do your bidding.
 Or use the tools the agents use and produce.
 Funders cause agents and tools to be created when they do not exist.

-- builders / workers -
+- builders / workers - they help agents, work for agents, supply services to operators
 - operators - they command the agents and tools to do things - they also pay (customers)
 - commissioners - they commission work to be done, which may include building new tools or agents, but can include any real world tasks.